University of North Carolina Wilmington: Athletics

-The UNCW athletic teams are known as the Seahawks.
+The university is informally known as "UNC by the Sea", and UNCW athletic teams are known as the Seahawks.
 They are NCAA's Division I members fielding 18 teams, 8 varsity athletic teams for men (baseball, basketball, cross country, golf, soccer, swimming, tennis, track & field) and 10 for women (basketball, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball, beach volleyball).
-UNCW is a member of the Colonial Athletic Association.
+UNCW is a member of the Coastal Athletic Association.
 The men's and women's basketball teams play at Trask Coliseum and the baseball team plays at Brooks Field.
 The teams' colors include navy blue, teal, and gold.
-The baseball team has made eight appearances in the NCAA tournament (2003, 2004, 2006, 2008, 2012, 2013, 2015, 2016) while the men's basketball team postseason accolades include six NCAA tournament appearances (2000, 2002, 2003, 2006, 2016, 2017), two trips to the NIT (1998, 2001) and one invitation to the Collegeinsider.com tournament in 2015.